What is the Local Leader Version?

-The Watershed Game (WSG) for Local Leaders is designed for use with groups of up to 25 elected and appointed officials, members of watershed organizations, association members, and other community leaders and groups.
+The Watershed Game (WSG) for Local Leaders is designed for use with groups of up to 25 players comprised of elected and appointed officials, members of watershed organizations, association members, and other community leaders and group members.

 The WSG is an interactive tool that helps individuals understand the connection between land use and water quality.
 Participants learn how a variety of land uses impact water and natural resources, increase their knowledge of best management practices (BMPs), and learn how their choices can prevent adverse impacts.
-Participants apply plans, practices, and policies that help them achieve a water quality goal for a stream, lake, river, and now, coastal estuary.
-The Watershed Game is available in models for use with local leaders and with educators and youth in classrooms.
-The Watershed Game is a program of Minnesota Sea Grant.
-For more information, visit watershedgame.umn.edu
+Participants apply plans, practices, and policies that help them achieve a water quality goal for a stream, lake, river, or coastal estuary.

 The Watershed Game for Local Leaders - Stream Model addresses an entire headwaters watershed and the land uses often found in it.